MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 */
 ```

+**Limitations**:
-**Limitations**: Costly to performance.
+- Costly to performance.
 Considered the same cost as a real player.
+- Some methods that work on Players do not work on NPCs, e.g. `GrabbableEntity.forceHold()`, for which `AvatarAIAgent.grabbableInteraction.grab()` should be used instead.
+- NPCs do not persist their PPV values past world shutdown.

 ### ParticleFx Gizmo